haoyang9804/TVMfuzz-exp/README.md

 - the top root cause of this bug
 - sub_causes: short for subcategories of  root causes
 - the related framework of the Model Loading bugs
-- the crash messages type(good/ambiguous/lack/wrong) of the crash bugs, [the default value is 'good'].
-- the deleted Line of Code(LOC) when fixing  this bug
-- the added LOC when fixing this bug
-- the changed LOC  when fixing this bug(#total_change = #delete_line + #add_line )

-**collect_bug_script:**

-+ collect basic bugs information.
-+ collect Line of code about bug-fixing.

-**analysis script:**

-* plot some basic graph(e.g., bug distribution by root causes, and bugs across stags)
-* analyze the correlation among DL compilers.
-* collect and analyze the bug-fixing time